stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 Rules for DoF Kernels
 #####################

-.. note:: Support for DoF kernels have not yet been implmented in PSyclone (see
+.. note:: Support for DoF kernels have not yet been implemented in PSyclone
-          PSyclone issue #1351 for progress).
+          (see PSyclone issue #1351 for progress).

-The rules for kernels that have ``operates_on = DOF`` are similar to those for general-purpose kernels but, due to the restrictions on what can be passed to them, are much fewer.
+The rules for kernels that have ``operates_on = DOF`` are similar to those for general-purpose kernels but, due to the restriction that only fields and scalars can be passed to them, are much fewer.
 The full set of rules, along with PSyclone's naming conventions, are:

    1) Include `df`, the index of the single dof to be operated on.
 This is an ``integer`` of of kind ``i_def`` with intent ``in``.